velcro-xiv/velcro-xiv.github.io/README.md

 Velcro is a toolkit for reading and processing packets from FFXIV.
 The toolkit is designed to be modular, with different applications attaching to the inputs and outputs of each other.
 The primary message format is JSON Lines, with a schema described (here, TBD).

 ## Installation
-This page documents Velcro's installation process for each key component.
+This section documents Velcro's installation process for each key component.

 ### `xivsniff`
 This is the data producer for the toolkit.
 Installation is as follows: